Louisjreeves/SetupWacInstall/RCSimplePreRequisites.md

     		Populate share locations in OMIMSWAC
-		* The shares are covered well in the section below called "Offline Inststuctions for Running Deployment"
+		* The shares are covered well in the section below called "Offline Institutions for Running Deployment"
 		* The files downloaded are as well